-Teaching gratitude to kids is one of the more challenging parts of parenthood.
-Not only is bring grateful a really abstract concept for young children but, by nature, little ones are pretty self-centered (in a blissfully unaware way, of course).
-But this is one of the most important things you can teach your kidsâpracticing gratitude sets kids up to be more sensitive and empathetic to the plights of others, as well as less demanding and entitled overall.
+Teaching kids how to be grateful is one of the more challenging parts of parenthood.
+Not only is being grateful a really abstract concept for young children but, by nature, little ones are pretty self-centered (in a blissfully unaware way, of course).
+But this is one of the most important things you can teach your kids.
+Practicing gratitude sets kids up to be more sensitive and empathetic to the plights of others, as well as less demanding and entitled overall.
 Many experts also say that being grateful leads to increased overall happiness (and that goes for us too, fellow adults).

 Sometimes we shy away from attempting to teach such a hugely abstract thing at a very young age, but the truth is, our kids are there waiting for us to do so.
 Babies as young as 18 months can begin to understand that they are taken care of by others and that others do things to make them happyâa foundational concept for learning appreciation.
-By 2 years old, toddlers can start to articulate things they are thankful for, like Mommy and Daddy or their favorite toys or pets.
+By 2 years old, toddlers can start to articulate things they are thankful for, like mommy and daddy or their favorite toys or pets.
 And, by age 4, little brains can start to understand that gratitude can encompass not only things and people but also acts of kindness and love.

-Babies as young as 18 months can begin to understand that they are taken care of by others and that others do things to make them happyâa foundational concept for learning appreciation.
+âBabies as young as 18 months can begin to understand that they are taken care of by others and that others do things to make them happyâa foundational concept for learning appreciation.â

 1. Model gratitude out loud

 This seems to be an obvious one, but itâs one we all slack on.
 So much of what we think or feel stays within us, mostly for the better (hello, frustration), but not always.
-Our children learn the most by what we do and say and they learn just as much from what we donât do or say.
+Our children learn the most by what we do and say.
+They learn just as much from what we donât do or say.
 If youâre not actively practicing outward appreciation and gratitude in a way that is accessible and descriptive, thereâs a good chance that it will be a much harder concept for your children to learn.

 Practicing this is not at all complicated.
 Simply take time to pause in small moments and say out loud what comes to your heart and head.
 It can be something small like, âWow, these trees with changing leaves are just beautiful.
-Nature is just so stunning, and I love sharing these moments with you.â Or take a brief moment when youâre in line at the checkout counter: âLook at this full grocery cart with all of this delicious and healthy food.
+Nature is just so stunning, and I love sharing these moments with you.â Or take a brief moment when youâre in line at the checkout counter to say, âLook at this full grocery cart with all of this delicious and healthy food.
 We are so fortunate to be able to bring this home to our family.â

 It doesnât take muchâsaying these things out loud will make it easier for your children to understand gratitude and learn just what things are the ones to be thankful for.